life4/deal/docs/basic/values.md

 # LookupError:
 ```

 However, thumb-up rule is to avoid catching exceptions from contracts.
-Contracts aren't part of business logic but it's validation.
-Hence contract error means business logic violation and execution should be stopped to avoid doing something not predicted and even dangerous.
+Contracts aren't part of business logic, but are validation.
+Hence, a contract error means a business logic violation has occurred and execution should be stopped to avoid doing something not predicted and even dangerous.

 ## Chaining contracts